Orchard Floor Management: Cover Crops

 Grass covers will require mowing several times each year.
 A mowing height of 3-4 inches is best.
-If dandelions or other weeds are flowering concurrently with tree fruits, the dandelions should be mowed to remove the flowers.
-Weed flowers compete with fruit tree blossoms for bee visits and poor pollination may result.
 The flowering period of spring is also the critical time for frost protection.
 A closely mowed orchard floor can radiate more energy back into the orchard than one with tall vegetation.
 Mow again when seed heads have formed on grasses but before the seed has matured.
 Once grasses have set seed, less growth will occur after mowing.
 Mowing just before harvest will facilitate moving shakers, bins, ladders, and boxes through the orchard.
 If much regrowth occurs after harvest, the orchard should be mowed again in the late fall to remove habitat favorable for rodents.

 Drought tolerance is another good measure of a cover crop.
 Irrigation required for cover crops should be low.
 Perennial grasses can go dormant in the summer when irrigation is sporadic, but will regrow in the fall with cooler and wet weather.
-However, in arid areas like the Intermountain West, periodic irrigation is still required.
+However, in arid areas like the Intermountain West, periodic irrigation may be required.